tohcheryl/main/collated/functional/samzx.md

     /**
      * Outputs a score based on the value of the rating
+     * For weighting variable:
+     * -    weighting = 1, 5x more likely to order a food of rating 5, than of 1
+     * -    weighting = 1.5, ~10x more likely to order a food of rating 5, than of 1
+     * -    weighting = 2, 25x more likely to order a food of rating 5, than of 1
      * @param rating to have score derived from
      * @return score determined by algorithm
      */
     private float scoreFromRating(Rating rating) {
-        /*
-         * weighting = 1, 5x more likely to order a food of rating 5, than of 1
-         * weighting = 1.5, ~10x more likely to order a food of rating 5, than of 1
-         * weighting = 2, 25x more likely to order a food of rating 5, than of 1
-         */
         final float weighting = 1;

         float value = Float.parseFloat(rating.value);